What Does Sandwich Generation Mean?

 How Serious An Issue Is The Sandwich Generation In An Ageing Society Like Singapore’s?

 The cost of living is constantly increasing.
-It can be due to inflation, increase in cost of education, housing, healthcare and tuition enrichment classes.
+It can be due to inflation, increase in the cost of education, housing, healthcare and tuition enrichment classes.

 Should we not attempt to be the last Sandwich Generation, the debt gets carried down to the next generation which can be really hectic for our children.